jefflyt/AI_DovyDive/location_scalability_spec.md

 - Switch between location contexts on command
 - Filter embedding search by selected location

+- Support a Telegram bot channel for quick Q&A and per-location notifications.
+The bot should allow users to set or switch `location` via commands, request site/species info, and subscribe to optional push notifications (e.g. sighting alerts) scoped to a location.

 ### Example Queries
 - "Where can I see turtles in Perhentian?"
 - "Which dive sites in Redang are suitable for beginners?"